Do I really need a résumé in high school? Yes!

 Consider the résumé as a marketing tool!
 The high school résumé is a brag sheet of YOU – a concise summary of your achievements, talents and interests, your contributions, and your passions.
 It is a great way to showcase what you have done during your high school years, who you are, and what you can contribute to a college campus.

 Once complete, your résumé will assist you in several areas.

-- Upload to Applications: Over 1/3 of the more than 800 colleges on the Common Application allow (or require) the upload of a résumé.
+- Over 1/3 of the more than almost 900 colleges on the Common Application allow (or require) the upload of a résumé.
 For students who have more than the 10 activities and 5 honors the Common App allows them to list, this is a great way to work showcase the full list of pursuits.
 Since the application also limits students to a mere 150 characters (including space – think of how hard it was to Tweet with the “old” 140-character limit), so for students who need more space to adequately describe something the résumé is helpful.

 Give a Copy to those Writing Recommendation Letters

 - While any teacher writing a letter for your college applications may know you were awesome in their class, they may not have learned you received an award by the Chamber of Commerce or dedicated over 100 community service hours to the animal shelter.
 If they have your résumé, a great teacher will weave in these other accomplishments.

 Use for Applications for Job, Internships and Scholarships